MjRodge/wymeditor-special-chars/README.md

-# Wymeditor Special Characters Plugin
+# WYMeditor Special Characters Plugin

 A plugin designed for the WYMeditor designed to allow easy insertion of special text characters Built for WYMeditor version 1.0.0 found here: http://www.wymeditor.org/download/